AiGarnet/garnet-compliance-saas/backend/RAILWAY_DEPLOYMENT.md

 ## Deployment Steps

 1. Link your GitHub repository to Railway
-2. Select the backend directory as the source
+2. Set the backend directory as the source
+3. Make sure to add all the files we created to your repository
-3. Add a PostgreSQL plugin from the Railway dashboard
+4. Add a PostgreSQL plugin from the Railway dashboard
-4. Configure the environment variables mentioned above
+5. Configure the environment variables mentioned above
-5. Deploy!
+6. Deploy!

-## Troubleshooting

-### No Start Command Found
+## Troubleshooting "No Start Command Found" Error

-If you see "No start command could be found", make sure:
-- The `Procfile` is in the root of your deployment directory
-- Your `package.json` has a valid "start" script: `"start": "node dist/index.js"`
-- The `railway.json` file is correctly configured
+This error occurs when Railway can't determine how to start your application.
+We've provided several different ways to specify the start command:

+1. **Procfile**: `web: node railway-deploy.js`
+2. **package.json**: `"start": "node railway-deploy.js"`
+3. **railway.json**: `"startCommand": "node dist/index.js"`
+4. **nixpacks.toml**: `cmd = 'node dist/index.js'`
+5. **scripts.sh**: Shell script with dedicated start function

+With all these options, Railway should be able to detect and use one of them to start your application.

+### Important Notes

+- Make sure all these files are committed to your repository
+- If one approach doesn't work, Railway will try the others
+- The custom `railway-deploy.js` script provides extra logging to help diagnose startup issues
+- You may need to remove old deployments and start fresh

 ### Database Connection Issues
 Make sure to use the connection details provided by Railway for your PostgreSQL plugin.